Hans Peder Johansen Hafslund

-Hans Peder Johansen Hafslund (1815 - ??) was a Norwegian politician.
+Hans Peder Johansen Hafslund (born Larsen; 29 November 1815 – 19 February 1867) was a Norwegian politician.

+He was born in Hafslund, Snarvagten, Skjeberg (a district of Sarpsborg), to Johan Larsen and Marie Kirstine Hansdatter.
+He later assumed the surname Hafslund.

 He was elected to the Norwegian Parliament in 1859, representing the constituency of Sarpsborg.
 He worked as a baker in that city.
 He only served one term.

+He died in 1867 in Sarpsborg.